Saif-Sakib/Brute-Buddy/readme.md

 - `--text` indicates failure text; success is when this text is NOT present.
 - `--zip-fields` and `--product-fields` accept multiple values separated by spaces or commas and may be repeated.
 - In streaming mode, total attempts may be unknown if lists are very large; the tool schedules work efficiently without loading all combinations into memory.

 ---

+## Troubleshooting

+- Proxy timeouts (via `--proxy-url`): If the proxy is down/slow, requests will retry with exponential backoff and, by default, the same payload will be re-queued until an HTTP response is received.
+To prevent long waits, set `--per-payload-max-retries` or disable with `--no-retry-until-response`.
+- Network/server down: By default, a payload keeps retrying on network errors until a response.
+You can cap re-queues with `--per-payload-max-retries` or turn off strict delivery via `--no-retry-until-response`.
+Adapter-level retries are also controlled by `--retries` and `--retry-backoff`.
+- Verbose output: `-v/--verbose` prints per-attempt logs when attempts complete (success or failure).
+If attempts are slow (timeouts), logs will appear once they finish.
+In streaming mode, the initial message may show only the first batch scheduled (e.g., 10 with `--threads 10`).
+- Streaming scheduler: The tool schedules up to `--threads` attempts initially, then refills as each attempt completes.
+It does not load all combinations at once, enabling large wordlists.

+If issues persist, try a quick control run without a proxy and shorter timeouts to isolate network conditions.

+---